MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Concluding remarks

-It is noticed that the simulated unsigned open magnetic flux evaluated near the solar surface in simulations driven by high-fidelity magnetograms preprocessed using the 50th-order filtered PF solver is comparable to the unsigned interplanetary open flux derived from WIND \textit{in situ} observations.
-However, the simulated unsigned open magnetic flux decreases with increasing heliocentric distance, particularly in the low corona, where many small-scale closed-field structures exist and progressively disappear with height.
-This can be attributed to the fact that, in the low corona, many small-scale closed magnetic structures are embedded within the surrounding open field, with some field of the closed-field structure having a polarity opposite to that of the surrounding open field.
-Consequently, many polarity inversion interfaces arise between the open and closed fields, and magnetic fields of opposite polarity that come into direct contact are partially cancelled within a grid cell that passes through such interfaces during the volume-integration procedure of the finite-volume method, leading to an obvious magnetic flux deficit.
-In contrast, the high corona is more potential, with open fields, and only large structures, such as CMEs, which are very transient, streamers, pseudo-streamers, and cavities, can provide closed magnetic fields.
-Additionally, many of these large-scale closed-field structures, such as those provided by streamers, separate open fields of opposite polarity, making it easier to resolve the open flux accurately.
-Therefore, the obvious reduction of polarity inversion interfaces in the high corona leads to a much slower decrease of the open unsigned flux with increasing heliocentric distance.
-This indicates that coronal simulations employing adaptive mesh refinement, with finer meshes near polarity inversion regions, are required to further reduce this magnetic flux deficit.
+This paper reveals that the simulated unsigned OMF near the solar surface is comparable to the unsigned interplanetary OMF derived from WIND and PSP \textit{in situ} observations.
+However, it is noticed that the OMF can be reduced by up to $45\%$ from 1.01~$R_s$ to 0.1~AU in the MHD simulations.
+The decrease in the simulated unsigned OMF with increasing heliocentric distance occurs primarily in the low corona where numerous small-scale closed-field magnetic structures exist.
+Meanwhile, the closed magnetic field decreases more rapidly within 3~$R_s$, reducing from about $60\%$ of the total magnetic flux at 1.01~$R_s$ to less than $4\%$ at 3~$R_s$.
+In addition to interchange reconnection with closed magnetic loops \citep{Fisk2005,Iijima_2025}, some numerical issues can also account for the decrease in OMF with increasing heliocentric distance in the low corona.
+The low corona contains numerous small-scale closed magnetic structures embedded within the surrounding open field, with some of these closed magnetic structures exhibiting magnetic polarity opposite to that of the neighboring open field.
+This produces many polarity-inversion interfaces (PIIs) between open and closed magnetic fields.
+During the volume-integration procedure of the finite-volume method, magnetic fields of opposite polarity near the PII are partially canceled within a grid cell that passes through the PII, resulting in a reduction of the simulated OMF.
+In contrast, the high corona is more potential and dominated by open fields, and only large structures, such as CMEs, which are very transient, streamers, pseudo-streamers, and cavities, can provide closed magnetic fields.
+Therefore, the decrease in unsigned OMF with increasing heliocentric distance is minor in the high corona.